teambit/bit/README.md

 ## Feedback

-Feedbacks and questions are more than welcome via Bit's [Gitter channel](https://gitter.im/bit-src/Bit).
+Feedbacks and questions are more than welcome via Bit's [Gitter channel](https://gitter.im/bit-src/Bit) or [Discourse boards](https://discourse.bitsrc.io/).

 ## License